sjhdeppe/Astro-461-Python-Cookbook/INSTALL.md

 # Installing Prerequisite Software

-You will find both Anaconda and Git to be very useful for this tutorial repository and for Astro 461 in general.
+You will find the following software useful for this course:
+* Anaconda
+* Git
+* DS9

 Below, I detail how to install each them if you still need to do so.

 ## Anaconda